 A Big Week in History for South Village Landmarking

 One of the Village’s earliest designated individual landmarks was Judson Memorial Church, Campanile, and Hall, designated May 17, 1966.
-This incredible ensemble of buildings at #51-55 cover the entire blockfront of Washington Square South between Thompson and Sullivan Street, with the exception of the NYU Kevorkian Center at the western end of the block at #50 (GVSHP in fact argued that Kevorkian should be included within the South Village Historic District to be considered by the City because, among other reasons, it did such a fine and respectful job of relating to the landmarked Judson Memorial Church and Hall it adjoins).
+This incredible ensemble of buildings at #51-55 cover the entire blockfront of Washington Square South between Thompson and Sullivan Street, with the exception of the NYU Kevorkian Center at the western end of the block at #50 (GVSHP in fact successfully argued that Kevorkian should be included within the South Village Historic District designated in December of 2013 because, among other reasons, it did such a fine and respectful job of relating to the landmarked Judson Memorial Church and Hall it adjoins).